abdeladlshaheen/Crowd-Funding-Web-App/README.md

 <hr/>

-After installing packages, please go to the root directory of the project and type this command on your terminal.
+After installing packages, please go to the root directory of the project and type this command on your terminal (make sure that requirements.txt is in the root directory).
    - pip freeze > requirements.txt
-Make sure that requirements.txt is in the root directory

 ### Upgrade Packages